-In compliance with federal law, the COD has certain procedures unique to the resolution of complaints alleging violation of MIT's sexual harassment policy or alleges other gender-based misconduct.
+In compliance with federal law, the COD has certain procedures unique to the resolution of complaints alleging violation of MIT's sexual harassment policy or alleging other gender-based misconduct.
 These procedures supplement the general COD procedures in handling complaints of student misconduct.

-A. Informal resolution methods are not available for a complaint of sexual harassment or other gender-based misconduct.
+A. Informal resolution methods, such as mediation, are not available for a complaint of sexual harassment or other gender-based misconduct.

-B. The COD will not stay a complaint of sexual harassment or other gender-based misconduct if there is an external criminal investigation or other outside proceeding until the conclusion of the outside proceeding.

-C. The Chair may ask for a fact finding report from the Office of the Dean for Student Life to assist in the COD process.
+- B. The COD will not stay a complaint of sexual harassment or other gender-based misconduct if there is an external criminal investigation or other outside proceeding until the conclusion of the outside proceeding. - C. The Chair may ask for a fact finding report from the Office of the Dean for Student Life or the Title IX Office to assist in the COD process.
 The report will be made available to the parties on a confidential basis.
-At the Chair's discretion, the person who wrote the fact finding report may be asked to appear at a hearing.

-D. A Sanctioning Panel can be used to resolve cases of sexual harassment or other gender-based misconduct if the respondent has accepted responsibility for the alleged misconduct and the complainant agrees to a Sanctioning Panel and both parties accept the decision of the sanctioning panel and waive any right of appeal.
-If either party does not accept the decision of the Sanctioning Panel, the case will proceed to a hearing.

-E. Both parties have a right to appeal a decision of the COD for cases of sexual harassment or other gender-based misconduct.

-F. Notice of outcomes relating to allegations of sexual harassment or other gender-based misconduct will be provided to the complainant.
+At the Chair's discretion, the person who wrote the fact finding report may be asked to appear at a hearing. - D. A sanctioning panel can be used to resolve cases of sexual harassment or other gender-based misconduct if the respondent has accepted responsibility for the alleged misconduct and the complainant agrees to a sanctioning panel. - E. In cases of sexual harassment or other gender-based misconduct, both parties have a right to appeal the decision of a COD hearing panel or a COD sanctioning panel. - F. Notice of outcomes relating to allegations of sexual harassment or other gender-based misconduct will be provided to the complainant.

-XIII.
+XIV.
 Membership

 Per the Faculty Rules and Regulations, the COD consists of six elected members of the Faculty, three undergraduate and two graduate students, the Dean for Undergraduate Education, the Dean for Student Life, and the Dean for Graduate Students, ex officio, or representatives as designated by the Deans.
 Faculty members serve terms of three years, consistent with the Rules and Regulations of the Faculty.
-Deans' Representatives and students serve a term of five years.
+Deans' Representatives serve a term of five years.
 Students may continue their service until degree completion.
 Past members who have completed their terms may, for a period of three years thereafter, be called to complete a panel for a particular hearing, only one such member to serve in a given hearing.
 Before serving on a hearing panel or other resolution method, a member must complete the current COD briefing, as developed by the OSC and the Chair.
 No member of the COD who had any involvement in the events relating to a particular case will participate as a COD member in the COD resolution of that case.

-XIV.
+XV.
 Policy Questions and Revisions